DavidMajernik/Voxel-Engine/README.md

 # SlimeCraft
-A small voxel engine written in C++ with OpenGL.
+A voxel engine written in C++ with OpenGL.
 You can fly around noise generated terrain, place blocks, and break blocks!
+Look at all those pretty cubes!

 ![Sample Screenshot](assets/SlimeCraft001.png)